Michalis89/Platinum-Hunters-GR/README.md

 ## License

-Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+Distributed under the [MIT License](./LICENSE.txt).
+See for more information.

 <p align="right">(<a href="#top">back to top</a>)</p>